EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

 * Argument types will be validated syntactically by the parser for user-defined functions just like any other function

-* Functions will not be usable as expressions;  see the section on subroutines below
+* Functions will not be usable as expressions;  see the section on submodels below

-### Subroutines
+### Submodels

-* Stan will allow subroutines that will be declared like functions with a `void` return type
+* Stan will allow submodels that will be declared like functions but with no return type

-* Subroutines will allow return statements without a value.
+* Submodels will be declared in their own block after the functions block and before the data block, e.g.,

     ```
+    submodels {
+      normal(...) { ... }
+    }

+* Submodels will allow return statements without a value.

+    ```
     return;
     ```

-* Subroutines do not require a return;  a final return of void is implicit
+* Submodels do not require a return;  a final return is implicit

-* The log probability increment statement, `increment_log_prob()`, should be legal in subroutines but not in functions.
+* The log probability increment statement, `increment_log_prob()`, is legal in submodels but not in functions.
-    * subroutines with that increment the log prob accumulator need to get expanded at compile time to take the `lp__` variable as their first or last argument and then to be passed that value automatically when called.
+    * submodels with that increment the log prob accumulator need to get expanded at compile time to take the `lp__` variable as their first or last argument and then to be passed that value automatically when called.
-    * subroutines that involve log probabilities will not be allowed in blocks where `lp__` is not defined.
+    * submodels that involve log probabilities will not be allowed in blocks where `lp__` is not defined.

-* Here's an example of how a subroutine would be declared (the scale should get a lower bound if constraints are allowed)
+* Here's an example of how a submodel would be declared (the scale should get a lower bound if constraints are allowed)

     ```
-    void linear_regression(vector y, vector x, real alpha, real beta, real sigma, vector x) {
+    linear_regression(vector y, vector x, real alpha, real beta, real sigma, vector x) {
       sigma ~ cauchy(0, 2.5);
       alpha ~ cauchy(0, 2.5);
       beta ~ cauchy(0,2.5);